 Let’s face it.
 Even if you are already signed up with the best Retail Electricity Provider, your power may go out.
 It might be a half-second blip, or it might be several hours, but there is always a chance.
-Hurricane season increases the likelihood of these events.
+Hurricane season and other weather events increase the likelihood of these events.

 Most of us should be familiar with using surge protectors to safeguard our expensive and critical electronics.
 Do you also have a battery backup solution?